redis/redis-doc/topics/rediscli.md

 provides general stats about the data inside the Redis instance.

-The program uses the `SCAN` command, so it can be executed against a busy server without impacting the operations, but the `-i` option can be used in order to throttle the scanning process of the specified fraction of second for each 100 keys requested.
+The program uses the `SCAN` command, so it can be executed against a busy server without impacting the operations, however the `-i` option can be used in order to throttle the scanning process of the specified fraction of second for each 100 keys requested.
 For example, `-i 0.1` will slow down the program execution a lot, but will also reduce the load on the server